waymondo/hoardable/README.md

 bin/rails db:migrate
 ```

-This will generate a PostgreSQL function and an initiailzer.
+This will generate PostgreSQL functions, an initiailzer, and set `config.active_record.schema_format

-_Note:_ It is recommended to set `config.active_record.schema_format = :sql` in `application.rb`, so
+= :sql` in `application.rb`.
-that the function and triggers in the migrations that prevent updates to the versions table get
-captured in your schema.

 ### Model Installation